-For Forevermark, responsible diamond sourcing lies at the very heart of its business.
-It means that throughout a Forevermark diamond's journey from rough to polished, particular care has been taken to ensure responsible business practices, to support the advancement of women, and to protect the natural world, which is the ultimate source of diamonds.
+For De Beers Forevermark, responsible diamond sourcing lies at the very heart of our business.
+It means that throughout a De Beers Forevermark diamond's journey from rough to polished, particular care has been taken to ensure responsible business practices, to support the advancement of women and to protect the natural world, which is the ultimate source of our diamonds.

-At the heart of a Forevermark diamond lies an enduring commitment to integrity.
-The unique inscription is an assurance that it has met Forevermark’s standards of beauty, rarity and that it has been responsibly sourced.
+At the heart of a De Beers Forevermark diamond lies an enduring commitment to integrity.
+Our unique inscription is an assurance that it has met De Beers Forevermark’s standards of beauty, rarity and that it has been responsibly sourced.

-From the moment a Forevermark inscribed diamond is unearthed, it is tracked and monitored at each stage of its journey to ensure it is conflict-free, untreated and natural.
+From the moment a De Beers Forevermark inscribed diamond is unearthed, it is tracked and monitored at each stage of its journey to ensure it's conflict-free, untreated and natural.

-Integrity in business is as important as the integrity of diamonds.
-As part of CSR (corporate social responsibility), Forevermark ensures that all employees and communities from diamond producing areas benefit from legal, safe and responsible business practices.
+Integrity in our business is as important as the integrity of our diamonds.
+As part of our CSR (corporate social responsibility), we ensure that all employees and communities from diamond producing areas benefit from legal, safe and responsible business practices.

-A Forevermark diamond is a lifelong reflection of the beauty, perfection and infinite variety of nature.
-As part of the De Beers Group, Forevermark supports the numerous initiatives run by the De Beers Group which honor this deep connection between diamonds and the earth.
+A De Beers Forevermark diamond is a lifelong reflection of the beauty, perfection and infinite variety of nature.
+As part of the De Beers Group, De Beers Forevermark supports the numerous initiatives run by the De Beers Group which honor this deep connection between diamonds and the earth.

 De Beers Group has been active in rhino conservation for many years, including conservation, breeding and relocation programs.
 One animal under severe threat is the white rhino.
 Currently, conservation projects implemented by Debswana, a De Beers joint venture with the Government of Botswana, support a significant proportion of Botswana’s white rhino population through initiatives that conserve and grow the population before releasing individual rhinos back into the wild.